 This course is a continuation of Collision Repair.
 This course provides instruction and training necessary for I-CAR student certification(s).
+This is an Honors Level course (beginning with the graduating class of 2023°).

-557201 Automotive Technology I:

-Maintenance and Light Repair
+557201 Automotive Technology I: Maintenance and Light Repair